mattermost/docs/source/install/self-managed-changelog.md

 ### Highlights

 #### Calls
- - Audio calling and screen sharing in channels is now generally available to all Mattermost customers.
+ - [Audio calling and screen sharing](https://docs.mattermost.com/configure/calls-deployment.html) in channels is now generally available to all Mattermost customers.
- - Updated keyboard shortcut to start and join calls.
+ - Updated [the keyboard shortcut](https://docs.mattermost.com/channels/keyboard-shortcuts-for-channels.html#calls-shortcuts) to start and join calls.

 #### Boards
  - Boards now supports file attachments, including PDFs, images, videos, and any other file types.
- - Users can now drag and drop boards and categories on the sidebar and organize them in any order they prefer.
+ - Users can now [drag and drop boards and categories](https://docs.mattermost.com/boards/navigate-boards.html#manage-boards-on-the-sidebar) on the sidebar and organize them in any order they prefer.
- - The template picker has been improved to make it easier for users to find the best template for their project.
+ - The [template picker](https://docs.mattermost.com/boards/work-with-boards.html#choose-a-board-template) has been improved to make it easier for users to find the best template for their project.

 #### Playbooks
  - Added an option to run playbooks without creating a new channel every time in order to reduce the unnecessary overhead.